thewca/wca-regulations/wca-regulations.md

     - 1f2) Every competitor must be available for scrambling.
 If he is required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the Delegate.
 Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1g) Each event must have one or more score takers.
     - 1g1) A score taker is responsible for compiling results.
-    - 1g2) Any change to the result on a score sheet must be made at the discretion of the WCA Delegate.
+    - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into groups.
     - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
 They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organisation team must ensure that scramblers and judges cannot see any scrambles for their attempts that they have not attempted yet.
 - 1j) All officials may compete in the competition.